Orbifold quantum D-modules associated to weighted projective spaces: Introduction

-In section \ref{hyper} we indicate how the Birkhoff factorization method extends to hypersurfaces of Fano type in weighted projective spaces.
-This generalizes the method of \cite{Sa08} for Fano hypersurfaces in weighted projective spaces.
+The third and main goal (section \ref{hyper}) is to indicate how our method extends to hypersurfaces in weighted projective spaces.
+This generalizes the method of \cite{Sa08} for hypersurfaces in projective spaces.
 It presents a new feature: instead of the \ll big cell\rr of the Birkhoff decomposition, in general a \ll small cell\rr is needed.
-Alternatively, this method can be interpreted as a \ll big cell factorization\rr followed by a Gram-Schmidt orthogonalization procedure.
+Alternatively, this method can be interpreted as the Gram-Schmidt orthogonalization procedure together with a \ll big cell factorization\rrr.
+As a nontrivial example, we apply the method to a hypersurface of degree $3$ in $\P(1,1,1,2)$, where the orbifold quantum cohomology has been computed geometrically by Corti.
+However, we are not able to give general conditions which ensure that our method works, and we must leave this as a problem for the interested reader.

-The first author is very grateful to Alessio Corti for explaining the conjecture and the basic ideas of orbifold quantum cohomology; the main idea for extracting the structure constants of $\P(w_0,\dots,w_n)$ was originally worked out with him, and Alessio also explained the geometry behind the hypersurface example for which a D-module interpretation is presented here in section \ref{hyper}.
-He also thanks Hiroshi Iritani for many essential explanations, and Josef Dorfmeister for discussions on the Birkhoff decomposition.
+The first author is very grateful to Alessio Corti for explaining the conjecture and the basic ideas of orbifold quantum cohomology; the idea for extracting the structure constants of $\P(w_0,\dots,w_n)$ from the differential operator was originally worked out with him in 2006, and Alessio also explained the geometry behind the hypersurface example in section \ref{hyper}.
+He also thanks Hiroshi Iritani for many essential explanations and comments on an earlier version, and Josef Dorfmeister for discussions on the Birkhoff decomposition.

+The authors apologise for the long delay in preparing the final version of this article since its submission to the arXiv in 2008.
+Detailed comments and suggestions by the referee are gratefully acknowledged.